vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

 - if deleting a node, we modify the previous nodes next pointer to point to the next of the node to be deleted.

 #### LC19 Remove Nth Node from End of List
 - Add a dummy node to the start of the list with dummy.next pointing to the head.
   Note: ???
 Dummy nodes are pointers, not new nodes
 - Setup two pointers - Runner and Walker
 - Remove the Nth Node

 The idea is we setup the runner and walker pointers with the runner setup n steps ahead of the walker.
 They will be a distance of N nodes apart.
 Now we move the runner and walker one step at a time until the runner reaches the end.
 At a certain point, the runner will reach the end (r==null), and the walker will be at the Nth node from the end.

-    Deleting the nth node will require the walker to the n+1 nodes behind the runner.

         N=2
-    dummy   1   2    3   4   5   6  NULL
-    r
-    w
-    dummy   1   2    3   4   5   6  NULL
+        dummy   1   2    3   4   5   NULL
         w r
-    dummy   1   2    3   4   5   6  NULL
+        dummy   1   2    3   4   5   NULL
-                             w      r
-    Removing will need w to be n+1 steps behind r
+        w                r                Note: Advance the runner n+1 steps ahead of the walker or walker needs to be n+1 steps behind runner dummy   1   2    3   4   5   NULL w           r    Note: Advance the runner and walker one step at a time until the runner reaches the end - runner is null dummy   1   2    3   4   5   NULL w           r
-    dummy   1   2    3   4   5   6  NULL
+        dummy   1   2    3    >   5   NULL
-                         w          r
+                         w   4 > null r

+Note: Deleting the nth node will require the walker to the n+1 nodes behind the runner.

+        public ListNode removeNthFromEnd(ListNode head, int n) {

+            if (head == null)
+                return head;

+            // Setup the dummy node to point to the head of the list ListNode dummy = new ListNode(0) ;
+            dummy.next = head;

+            // Setup the walker and runner to start at the dummy node ListNode walker = dummy;
+            ListNode runner = dummy;

+            // Advance the runner so that the dist between is N+1 int i=0;
+            while(runner!=null & i < n+1){
+                runner =  runner.next;
+                i++;
+            }

+            // Now advance the runner and walker one step at a time until the runner reaches the end - runner is null while(runner!=null){
+                walker = walker.next;
+                runner= runner.next;
+            }

+            // Delete the Nth node from the end.
+            ListNode next = walker.next; // Save the next node temporarily so that its next could be set to null walker.next = walker.next.next;
+            next.next = null;

+            return dummy.next;
+        }

 ####  LC24 Swap Nodes in Pairs